brielin/Popcorn/README.md

 Analysis finished at DATE
 Total time elapsed: T
 ~~~

-Do not hesitate to contact me with questions as this is early stage software!

 For more details of the method please see: http://biorxiv.org/content/early/2016/02/23/036657 or http://www.cell.com/ajhg/abstract/S0002-9297(16)30135-5